ilich/MvcReportViewer/README.md

 *htmlAttributes* - An object that contains the HTML attributes to set for the element.

+**@Html.MvcReportViewer(string reportPath, IEnumerable<KeyValuePair<string, object>> reportParameters, object htmlAttributes)**

+*reportPath* - The path to the report on the server.

+*reportParameters* - The report parameter properties for the report.

+*htmlAttributes* - An object that contains the HTML attributes to set for the element.

 **@Html.MvcReportViewer(string reportPath, string reportServerUrl = null, string username = null, string password = null, object reportParameters = null, bool? showParameterPrompts = null, object htmlAttributes = null, FormMethod method = FormMethod.Get)**

 *reportPath* - The path to the report on the server.